ironhack-labs/lab-financial-data-graphing/readme.md

 Another option that the API gives us is to get the bitcoin index in an specific currency.
 By default, the currency is US Dollar (USD).
 We are going to change that, by adding another filter.

-We are going to create a `<select>` input to allow the user indicate which currency he wants to get the results.
+We are going to create a `<select>` input to allow the user to indicate which currency they want to get the results in.
 By default, we are going to add two different currencies: USD and EUR.

 **Feel free to add as many currencies as you like.**

 As in the dates fiter, the data has to be reloaded every time the currency changes.
-Again, you can find in the [CoinDesk API documentation](http://www.coindesk.com/api/) how to indicate an specific currency.
+Again, in the [CoinDesk API documentation](http://www.coindesk.com/api/) you can find how to indicate a specific currency.

 **Tasks**